ashrafulislamcs/k8s-fluentbit-example/README.md

 # K8s + fluent bit demo

+## Why?

+[Fluent bit](https://fluentbit.io/) is a log processor that you can run as a daemonset on your kubernetes nodes.

+This allows fluent bit to run as a background process and monitor system metrics & logs.
+These logs can be useful for tracking app resource utilization (mem, cpu etc), as well as overall kubernetes observability.

 This is a demo application to become familiar with k8s and other kubernetes-related tools.
 This is not intended for production use cases.

 ## Starting the k8s cluster